|

 rapidly spread.
 No. 46 had passed Broad Ford a

 short time before the first blaze was discovered.
+The amount of

 insurance carried in detail could not be learned